Mark-Clegg/asm1802/README.md

 Assembler for the CDP1802 series microprocessor.

-asm1802 is a three pass assembler, scanning the source file(s) 3 times:
+asm1802 is a multi-pass assembler:

+- Pre-Processor: Processes # directives
-- Pass 1: Define and expand Macros, and calculate the size of any subroutines.
+- Pass 1: Define and expand Macros, and calculate the size of any SUBROUTINEs.
-- Pass 2: Expand Macros and assign values to Labels
+- Pass 2: Expand MACROs and assign values to Labels
-- Pass 3: Expand Macros, generate output and listing file.
+- Pass 3: Expand MACOs, generate output and listing file.

+After Pass 3, any unreferenced non-STATIC SUBROUTINE's are flagged for removal, and assembly restarts on Pass 2 until no unreferenced SUBs are found.

 ## Features